Hanmudo/archunit-workshop/slides/index.md

 ## Example Project
 The sample project we're using for the workshop is based on a Spring Boot API.

-The purpose of the API is to receive a call to get a ticket object concerning a plane or train.
+The purpose of the API is to receive a call to get ticket data concerning a plane or train.

 ---